Melnick 34: Binary

 Melnick 34 is a binary star with an orbital period of 155 days.
 It shows high x-ray luminosity characteristic of colliding-wind binaries, and periodic variations in luminosity, spectral absorption, and the x-ray brightness.

 The orbit has been calculated based on spectroscopic observations with the Very Large Telescope.
 The two components have identical spectral types of WN5h and the spectral lines of each vary every 155 days, indicating projected orbital motions with speeds of 130 km/s and 141 km/s respectively.
-The similar orbital speeds show that the two components have similar masses; the secondary has amass 92% of the primary, assuming an inclination near 50 °.
+The similar orbital speeds show that the two components have similar masses; the secondary has a mass 92% of the primary, assuming an inclination near 50 °.
 The inclination of 50 ° best matches the orbital properties of the two stars to their observed properties.
 The primary is designated A and the secondary B. The orbit is moderately eccentric, with a periastron separation of about 0.9 AU.